gejingquan/gejingquan.github.io/_pages/about.md

 ## Academic Services

+* Reviewer of The IEEE Transactions on Big Data.

 * Program Committee Member for the 2025 IEEE International Conference on Ubiquitous Intelligence and Computing (IEEE UIC'25).

 * Reviewer of The Journal of Supercomputing.